Definitions and Examples of cheerful, happy, joyful

 Learn when and how to use these words with these examples!

-He was happy to see his old friend after many years and spent hours catching up.
+He was happy to see his family after a long time apart.

 Key Differences: cheerful vs happy vs joyful